A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 • Let your partner take the lead and support each other

-• Adjust your own attitude about the situation
+• Adjust your attitude about the situation

 • Focus on changing your behavior